tilt-dev/tilt.build/src/_includes/job_outro.md

 if it's different than we imagine.
 We especially would like to meet underrepresented/underestimated candidates.

 Remote is OK.
-Only 5 of 9 of us are in NYC.
+A little over half the team is in NYC.

 Must be authorized to work in the US, and able to work at least 5 hours overlap with US Eastern time.